 Humility recognizes this and keeps you moving towards your goal, no matter what anyone else says.

 When you practice humility, you are acknowledging that you are not perfect, and you will never achieve perfection – there is nothing wrong with that.
 Even if you achieve something people praise you for, humility means understanding that if not for the help of other people, you would not be where you are standing today.

 The act of innovation involves taking one existing thing and making it better.
 Although images of whacky car designs and complicated technology can spring to mind when thinking about innovation, it doesn’t have to be that grandiose.

-It take guts, determination, confidence and humility to lead.
-All of these qualities are both rare and admirable and are the reason why leadership is such an excellent core value.
+It takes guts, determination, confidence, and humility to lead.
+All of these qualities are both rare and admirable and are the reasons why leadership is such an excellent core value.